nooblag/nerdwiki/Find.md

 Some more good explanatory info and exmaples [here](https://www.howtogeek.com/112674/how-to-find-files-and-folders-in-linux-using-the-command-line/).

+#### Find files that haven't been modified for more than 2 minutes.

+`find /path -mmin +2 -type f -print`

+`find /path -maxdepth 1 -not -name ".htaccess" -not -name ".someotherfile" -mmin +2 -type f -print`

+Using `maxdepth 1` means only in this folder, don't specify maxdepth to use full recursive. `-not -name` ignore certain files

+Using `exec` at end instead of `-print` to do an action to matches, for example, to move matched files to another directory.

+`find /path -maxdepth 1 -not -name ".htaccess" -mmin +2 -type f -exec mv {} /home/thoughtm/public_html/etc/upload.democraticmediaplease.net/server/php/files/completed/ \;`

+After `-exec` is the command to run. `{}` represents the file matched and `\;` concludes the command string.

 ### Find text inside a file
 `grep -r 'text goes here' path_goes_here`